 Everybody talks about wanting high-speed Internet.
-We want everything to be instant, whether it’s downloads and uploads, the streaming of shows so we can binge entire seasons in one sitting, or just general browsing.
+We want everything to be instant, whether it’s downloads and uploads, the streaming of shows so we can binge entire seasons in one sitting or just general browsing.

 But what exactly is considered high-speed Internet, and how do you know if your Internet is fast enough for what you need and want out of an Internet connection?

 The speed of the Internet is measured in megabits per second.
 This is what you normally call “Mbps.”
 When you shop for Internet bundles, you’ll want to pay attention to how many Mbps you are getting in the plan.
-This will determine how much streaming you can do, how many devices you can connect, and how much data you can upload and download at once.
+This will determine how much streaming you can do, how many devices you can connect to, and how much data you can upload and download at once.

 Speeds for the Internet can range from 25 Mbps to 1,000 Mbps depending on the Internet bundle you get.
 For example, if you are mostly concerned with being able to stream videos at a decent quality, you will benefit from a speed of 25 Mbps so that you can enjoy 4K Ultra HD streaming, which gives you a resolution that is four times that of HD.